StanJulia/CmdStan.jl/docs/src/WALKTHROUGH.md

 ```
 bernoullidata = Dict("N" => 10, "y" => [0, 1, 0, 1, 0, 0, 0, 0, 0, 1])
 ```
 Each chain will use this data.
 If needed, an Array{Dict} can be defined with the same number of entries as the number of chains.
 This is also true for the optional `init` argument to stan().
+Use these features with care, particularly providing different data as the chains are supposed to be from identical observed data.

 Run the simulation by calling stan(), passing in the data and the intended working directory.
 ```